Whether or not we accept God’s Name, all of us share it. So why does it feel so awkward to say “My Father” in public?

 “Do not call anyone on earth ‘father,’ for you have one Father, and he is in heaven.”

-Wonderful, miraculous things occurred when I embraced my true nature: I am one of God’s many sons and daughters.
-After that my world gradually changed.
-It lost its power to worry and frighten me.
-In its place, my true Father began to lovingly teach me.
-He did not, however, train me for business success, or how to be adored by others.
-Instead, God taught me how to feel happy, content, and FREE.
-For most of my life the human world had provided very little reason to feel that way.
-But when I accepted God’s Name and became my Father’s son, I knew that I was in the right hands.
+Wonderful, miraculous things occurred when I realized that my dad and mom are in fact my older brother and sister.
+After that, the human world gradually lost its power to worry and frighten me.
+My Father began to lovingly teach me.
+God did not, however, train me for business success, or how to be adored by others.
+Instead, my Father helped me to become truly happy, content, and FREE.
+For most of my life I had very little reason to feel that way.
+But when I accepted God’s Name and took my place among Father’s many sons and daughters, I knew that I was in good hands.

 My parents, teachers, my church… they all taught me wrongly?

 “Don’t let anyone call you ‘Teacher,’ for you have only one teacher…and all of you are equal as brothers and sisters.”

 Accept God’s Name and live judgment-free.

 Among the bad habits I dropped, judgment was, and still is, the toughest demon to beat.
 When I accepted God’s Name and rejoined my true Family, I was taught in a way that was just right for me.
 Father’s main message was: “Love first and ask questions later.”
 Now, after six years, I’m still working at it.
 But with my Father in charge of knowing what’s good for me and what isn’t, I feel safe.
 More, living without judgment brings true freedom.
 I just focus on my gifts.
 This is the life God intended all of us to live.